GerryFudd/covid19/README.md

 ## Setup

-There are two dependencies for this project (as listed in [requirements.txt](./requirements.txt)), `pytest` and `selenium`.
+There are a few dependencies for this project (as listed in [requirements.txt](./requirements.txt)).
 You can install them with

 ```
 pip3 install -U $(cat requirements.txt)
 ```

-Selenium also requires an appropriate chrome driver to pull the csv file from the website.
+Selenium requires an appropriate chrome driver to pull the csv file from the website.
 The appropriate driver for the version of Chrome that you have installed may be downloaded from [here](https://sites.google.com/a/chromium.org/chromedriver/downloads), unzipped, and then moved to somewhere on your `PATH` (eg /usr/local/bin).

 ## Tests